The Bass

 sub bass

 A sine wave below ~100Hz.
 Pure fundamental, no harmonics.
 Felt more than heard.
-The foundation that everything else sits on top of.
+Everything else sits on top of it.
 In a club, this is what makes your ribcage vibrate.

 01Wave Shape